Cystic Acne Treatment

 Cystic acne can result in a large accumulation of pus.

-When a large cyst is formed, the best treatment is to drain the infected acne cyst using a tiny needle.
+When a large cyst is formed, the treatment is to drain the infected acne cyst using a tiny needle.

 This treatment is well-tolerated by most patients.
 There is minimal pain.